 Skip to main content

 Building a home lab or a personal server is one of the best ways to learn Docker.
-Here is our curated list of the best, most useful, and easiest-to-deploy Docker containers for 2025.
+This is our curated list of the best, most useful, and easiest-to-deploy Docker containers for 2026 — grouped by what they do, with a top pick in each category.

 1. Dashboards & Organization